 This projects proposes to replace an aging sewer pressure pipe from the intersection of South Carothers Pkwy. and Moore's Lane to near the entrance of the Nashville Golf and Athletic Club.
 The route will impact residents along Suzanne Dr., Rue De Grande and eastbound traffic along Moore's Lane.

-Project Status: Construction bids have been received by the City and construction is expected to begin late August or early September and take approximately 6 months to complete.
+Project Status: The City has awarded a construction contract to W&O Construction.
+Work is expected to begin late September and take approximately 7 months to complete.

 Water Loss Management Program